 The Willoughby-Eastlake City School District is committed to providing customized learning experiences for all students.
 We value that each learner is unique in their interests, abilities and needs.
-In order to better meet the needs of our students, Willoughby-Eastlake City Schools offers customized learning experiences through a Self-Paced course modality.
-By providing the Self-Paced course option we are valuing our students as individuals and providing them with the opportunity to select a learning modality that best meets their academic needs to achieve at high levels, while developing skills and competencies needed to be successful in the 21st Century.
+In order to better meet the needs of our students, Willoughby-Eastlake City Schools offers customized learning experiences through a Flex course modality.
+By providing the Flex course option we are valuing our students as individuals and providing them with the opportunity to select a learning modality that best meets their academic needs to achieve at high levels, while developing skills and competencies needed to be successful in the 21st Century.

-The purpose of a Self-Paced course is to provide students with the opportunity and the agency to work through course content at their own pace.
-The Self-Paced course modality provides students with a customized learning experience tailored to their interests and needs as a learner, while allowing them to move through the course at their own pace.
-Students in a Self-Paced course have the full support of an assigned teacher that designs instruction and supports the learning of each student.
-Students will receive both enrichment and intervention in the Self-Paced courses.
-Self-Paced courses will have scheduled in and out of the classroom times with the teacher being available to the students each day.
+The purpose of a Flex course is to provide students with the opportunity and the agency to work through course content at their own pace.
+The Flex course modality provides students with a customized learning experience tailored to their interests and needs as a learner, while allowing them to move through the course at their own pace.
+Students in a Flex course have the full support of an assigned teacher that designs instruction and supports the learning of each student.
+Students will receive both enrichment and intervention in the Flex courses.
+Flex courses will be scheduled in and out of the classroom times with the teacher being available to the students each day.
 Course content will be managed through an on-line Learning Management System that is also accessible for families.
-Students selecting a Self-Paced course option will be developing a learner profile and a student learning plan that focuses on both short and long term goals.
+Students selecting a Flex course option will be developing a learner profile and a student learning plan that focuses on both short and long term goals.
 Teachers will conference with students on their goals and progress towards them throughout the course.
-The Self-Paced course allows for students to also engage in deeper learning experiences through both project-based and problem-based learning experiences.
+The Flex course allows for students to also engage in deeper learning experiences through both project-based and problem-based learning experiences.

-Courses that are offered in the Self-Paced modality will be denoted in the Program of Studies with (SP) next to the course title.
+Courses that are offered in the Self-Paced modality will be denoted in the Program of Studies with (FX) next to the course title.